Tracey Thornton Photography

 This Song Thrush has the most beautiful song, especially when looking after and feeding its recent born chicks, only days old.
 Both parents feed and look after around the clock.
 The song thrush builds a nest, mud lined as you can see, this one deep in our hedge, lays 3-5 dark-spot eggs, and these three chicks are so funny to watch when a parent returns with some food, usually a snail or worm from my garden, a real challenge to get high enough to photo, without disturbing the family.

-The song thrush is easily recognised by its speckled brown and cream breast and although they are an introduced species,
+The song thrush is easily recognised by its speckled brown and cream breast and although they are an introduced species, they have no recognised impacts on native bird species.

 Their eyes open around 5-6 days and they fledge around 12-14 days, so growing fast.